-Captain Tamir took Evaughnlynn and her cousins to a mansion a few streets away from the Elect’s palace.
-A carriage drive led through open wrought iron gates to a large turning circle with a
+Captain Tamir took Evaughnlynn and her cousins by carriage to a mansion a few streets away from the Elect’s palace.
+A wide drive led through open wrought iron gates to a large turning circle

 As they stood waiting in the large foyer for the estate caretaker, Roselyn said, “We’ll need somebody to record who we treat and where we put them.
 We’ll also need someone to insure we have

 the supplies we need on hand.”

 “But not you,” Evaughnlynn replied quickly.
 “I’ll need your help in treating the sick.”

 “Perhaps some of the servants will stay,” Beowyn said.
 “After all, they live here.”
 He turned to Captain Tamir.
 “Do you think the servants will stay and help us?”

 Evaughnlynn turned to the servant girl standing by the small door at the back of the foyer.
 Although she looked no more than twelve, Evaughnlynn had felt the girl’s presence from the moment

 they arrived.
 The girl stood, arms held tightly to the sides of her black uniform jumper.